 Can a person be part of a conspiracy and not know it?
 The answer to this question that was posed in the Self-Improvement: The Basis for Community Development Study Guide 17, “Hypocrisy and Conspiracy”, written by the Honorable Minister Louis Farrakhan, is yes.
-One of those means can be in the form of rumors.
+One of the ways this can take place is through rumors and gossip.

 Rumors have existed for eons.
 However today, with the use of social media, rumors are everywhere and almost impossible to avoid running into.
 But what exactly makes them spread from their conception?
 What makes them seemingly so irresistible of entertaining?
 Who are the ones who spread them and why?
 How can we avoid being misled and, unknowingly, participants to the spreading of rumors?
 These questions, will be addressed within this article, with the help of Allah (God).

-A few years ago in the ministry class at Muhammad Mosque No. 45, a fellow student opened the Sunday mosque meeting with a concept and principle that has stuck with me since.
+A few years ago a student minister opened the Sunday mosque meeting (Houston) with a concept and principle that has stuck with me since.

 He shared with those present that there are certain kinds of people who are addicted to drama, especially gossip.
 He further went on to say that similarly to those addicted to drugs, there is a chemical released in the brain in which that person, who is addicted to drama, experiences much like when an addicts receives a hit.
 With drugs, it directly or indirectly targets the brain’s reward system flooding the circuit with dopamine, which is a neurotransmitter in the region of the brain that regulates movement, emotion, motivation and feelings of pleasure.
 To achieve this feeling again, the behavior is reinforced (i.e. get more drugs) teaching the user to repeat it.

 So it is with drama.
 Drama can be very addictive to those susceptible, which is why drama television series do so well in terms of ratings, followings, and participation on social media.